analaurdzalba/Databases/README.md

 # Databases
-This repository contains projects done for my databases course during my February-June semester of 2020.
+This repository contains a Twitter API Database project related to searching four different concepts on Twitter's database and creating queries related to them.
+This project was created alongside three classmates and was evaluated as our final evidence for my Database course.